SiddhataPatil/CodepathPrework/README.md

 * [x] Add support for selecting the priority of each todo item (and display in listview item)
 * [x] Tweak the style improving the UI / UX, play with colors, images or backgrounds

-The following **additional** features are implemented:

-* [x] Allows you to put a 'star' to the list to prioritize it, which automatically takes the task to the top of all the other tasks.

 ## Video Walkthrough